BMLN/authentication-stack/README.md

 ## secure your application with the authentication-stack

-your application needs to be able to connect to the keycloak instance, you can achieve that by adding it to the docker-network.

-with spring the only thing we have to do after that is to add the keycloak starter dependency: https://mvnrepository.com/artifact/org.keycloak/keycloak-spring-boot-starter
+Your application needs to be able to connect to the keycloak instance, you can achieve that by adding it to the docker-network.
+With spring the only thing we have to do after that is to add the keycloak starter dependency: https://mvnrepository.com/artifact/org.keycloak/keycloak-spring-boot-starter

 and the right configuration in your application.properties
 like: